DFE-Digital/bat-design-history/app/posts/register-of-training-providers/2025-12-08-adding-a-way-for-users-to-create-api-clients.md

 We show a success message on the API clients list page saying 'API client deleted'.

+## Accessibility considerations

+We've taken several steps to ensure the API client management interface is accessible:

+### Token display

+The API token is displayed in a monospace font to improve readability and make it easier to distinguish similar characters (like '0' and 'O', or '1' and 'l').
+The monospace font also:

+- helps users identify individual characters when copying the token manually
+- maintains consistent character width, making it easier to verify token length
+- provides visual distinction between the token and the surrounding text

+The token is displayed within a [GOV.UK panel component](https://design-system.service.gov.uk/components/panel/), which has sufficient colour contrast and is announced by screen readers.

+### Status tags

+We use [colour-coded status tags](https://design-system.service.gov.uk/components/tag/#using-colour-with-tags) to show whether an API client is active, expired, or revoked:

+- Active - turquoise tag
+- Expired - grey tag
+- Revoked - orange tag

+These tags follow the [GOV.UK tag component](https://design-system.service.gov.uk/components/tag/) patterns and include:

+- sufficient colour contrast ratios (meeting WCAG 2.1 AA standards)
+- text labels that convey meaning without relying solely on colour
+- appropriate semantic HTML so screen readers announce the status correctly

+Users who cannot distinguish colours can still understand the API client's status from the text label alone.

+### Confirmation pages

+The revoke and delete confirmation pages use warning text and destructive action buttons to help users understand the consequences of their actions.

+The confirmation pages:

+- use clear, descriptive headings that are announced by screen readers
+- include warning text that explains the action cannot be undone
+- use red buttons for destructive actions (revoke and delete), following GOV.UK Design System patterns
+- have sufficient focus indicators for keyboard navigation
+- follow a consistent pattern across both revoke and delete flows

+The success messages after completing an action are displayed using the [GOV.UK notification banner component](https://design-system.service.gov.uk/components/notification-banner/), which:

+- has appropriate ARIA roles so screen readers announce them correctly
+- appears at the top of the page where users expect feedback
+- provides clear confirmation of what action was completed

 ## Future considerations

 We've identified several areas for future improvement: